The tear emerged shyly, hesitantly cascading her lid before it soared down her soft cheek

 One that penetrates the heart, captures the soul and leaves us yearning for its vanish.

 Those words showered shreds in her mind as she arose in the darkness.

 Heart no longer beating its quick pace, only thoughts raced competing equal fastness

-But if a world without a love, an absence of a passion for a journey, was enough
+But if a world without love – an absence of a passion for a journey – was enough

-Then can someone share the wisdom of why finding happiness shorn of it is so tough?
+Then why is finding happiness shorn of it is so tough?

 If you believe in someone, let it show.

 If you care for someone, let them know.